-The consolidated notes within the 2021 Annual Report on Form 10-K (the 2021 Form 10-K) are applicable to these financial statements and, in the opinion of the Company, the accompanying unaudited condensed consolidated financial statements contain all adjustments necessary (including normal recurring accruals) to present fairly the financial position as of March 31, 2022 and the results of operations and cash flows for the three month periods ended March 31, 2022 and 2021.
+The consolidated notes within the 2021 Annual Report on Form 10-K (the 2021 Form 10-K) are applicable to these financial statements and, in the opinion of the Company, the accompanying unaudited condensed consolidated financial statements contain all adjustments necessary (including normal recurring accruals) to present fairly the financial position as of September 30, 2022, the results of operations for the three month and nine month periods ended September 30, 2022 and 2021 and cash flows for the nine month periods ended September 30, 2022 and 2021.
 Information included in the Condensed Consolidated Balance Sheet as of December 31, 2021, has been derived from the Company's December 31, 2021 audited financial statements included in the 2021 Form 10-K.